How to get from Bohol to Siquijor

 Double rooms start from $50 per night

-Coco Grove Beach Resort - Treat Yourself
+Coco Grove Beach Resort - Treating Yourself

 Area: Tubod, San Juan beachfront — approx. 5-minute drive to town proper and restaurants